This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Stem cell research

-Stem cell therapy continues to show benefits as a way to prevent or repair damaged brain cells, which can lead to cerebral palsy.
-A recent experiment conducted on mice at Harvard Medical School showed that injecting the animals with stem cell implants resulted in the damaged brain cells being replaced with newer, normally-functioning nerve cells.[1]
+A recent experiment conducted on mice at Harvard Medical School showed that injecting the animals with stem cell implants replaced damaged brain cells with newer, functioning nerve cells.[1]

 Clinical Studies